neochiken/Merethic/README.md

 ![](img/IED01.jpg)

 In the Gear Positioning menu, ensure you are in the `Global` tab, with the `Player` option selected and then ensure `Sync` is ticked.
-Then from the `Preset` dropdown, select the `Tahrovin` preset.
+Then from the `Preset` dropdown, select the `Merethic` preset.

 ![](img/IED02.png)